jagarmarten/mws-restaurants-stage3/README.md

 Video my mentor 's sent me about BACK-SYNC: https://www.youtube.com/watch?v=cmGr0RszHc8&feature=youtu.be&t=40m

 While making this form I mainly used this resources:
-1. https: //mxb.at/blog/offline-forms/ - in this tutorial, the localStorage is used.
+1. https://mxb.at/blog/offline-forms/ - in this tutorial, the localStorage is used.
-2. https: //developer.mozilla.org/en-US/docs/Web/API/Window/localStorage - MDN tutorials on locaStorage. .put(), .get()
+2. https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage - MDN tutorials on locaStorage. .put(), .get()
-3. https: //docs.google.com/presentation/d/1i_b30OvHtmKXWI5oUknDIto5S2YnfJC619mYYq1QpJ4/edit#slide=id.g3da8a30f65_0_5 - it's your MWS PROJECT walkthrough in which I also discovered that it's a good idea to use localStorage
+3. https://docs.google.com/presentation/d/1i_b30OvHtmKXWI5oUknDIto5S2YnfJC619mYYq1QpJ4/edit#slide=id.g3da8a30f65_0_5 - it's your MWS PROJECT walkthrough in which I also discovered that it's a good idea to use localStorage
-4. https: //www.smashingmagazine.com/2010/10/local-storage-and-how-to-use-it/ - I also used this tutorial when learning how the localstorage works
+4. https://www.smashingmagazine.com/2010/10/local-storage-and-how-to-use-it/ - I also used this tutorial when learning how the localstorage works

 I was really careful about PLAGIARISM while coding this project.
 The other resources I used were my tutor and my mentor.
 I also found many similarities in all of these resources.